Bank of Ann Arbor Routing Number: 072413735 Bank of Ann Arbor SWIFT BIC: ANNAUS33 Bank of Ann Arbor NMLS ID: 718852

-The right checking for your everyday money and savings options for your long-term goals.
-With easy-to-use online tools and mobile apps too.
+Checking options for your everyday money and savings options for your long-term goals, with easy-to-use online tools and mobile apps.

 You need to devote your energies to the health and growth of your business.
 We'll help with the financial resources and tools to fuel it.

 You work hard to accumulate wealth for your family's needs.
 We'll help you with retirement and sharing it with loved ones or a favorite charity.

 Our mission is helping our communities thrive through our time, effort, financial resources, and making our customers our top priority.

 Please read the latest warnings on fraudulent and suspicious activities below.
 For immediate alerts and text messages, follow us on Twitter at http://twitter.com/bankofannarbor.